-Mike has written numerous journal articles, book chapters, and commentaries and has been a guest op-ed contributor for newspapers such as the Orange County Register, San Diego Union-Tribune, San Jose Mercury News, and Los Angeles Daily News.
-He has presented his research at various national and international conferences and has served as an expert commentator on several television and radio programs.
+Mike has written numerous journal articles, book chapters, and commentaries and has been a guest op-ed contributor for newspapers such as the Orange County Register, San Diego Union-Tribune, San Jose Mercury News, Voice of OC, and Los Angeles Daily News.
+He has presented his research at national and international conferences and has served as an expert commentator on several television and radio programs.
 Based on his interest in local history, he wrote a short book on the ranch history of South Orange County and North San Diego County titled Images of America: Rancho Santa Margarita (Arcadia, 2010).
 Mike enjoys speaking to local K-12 and community groups on South Orange County’s indigenous American activity, the Portolá Expedition, Mexican governance of the land, and 20th century ranching activity.

 Mike earned a doctorate degree in education from Pepperdine University and a master’s degree in communications and bachelor’s degree in communications and sociology from California State University, Fullerton.
 He is a former U.S. military reservist.

 Mike’s wife, Dr. Margaret Moodian ’03, is a tutorial faculty member for adult learners and serves on the Tias Arms Board of Directors.
 They live in Rancho Mission Viejo with their young son and pets.
 In his free time, Mike enjoys being a taekwondo dad, coaching youth sports, and serving as a San Juan Capistrano Little League board member and division commissioner.